 Instructions

-- Prepare the tare sauce.
+• Prepare the tare sauce.
 In a medium saucepan over medium heat, add all the ingredients and whisk together until smooth.
 Bring to a boil, then reduce heat to simmer and cook until the sauce has reduced to half and thickened enough to coat the back of a spoon, about 15 minutes.
+Strain the sauce through a fine mesh strainer.

-- Prepare the pre-grilled unagi.
-If the pre-grilled unagi is whole, cut it into slices and brush it with the tare sauce.
+• Prepare the pre-grilled unagi.
+Put it on a baking sheet and broil it in the oven for 6-8 minutes.
+If the pre-grilled unagi is whole, cut it in half lengthwise down the middle.
+Then, cut it into diagonal slices and lightly brush it with the tare sauce.

 Nutrition